pa-heidi/scraper.script/docs/CENTRALIZED-LLM-SERVICE.md

 # Centralized LLM Service

-This document describes the centralized LLM service that provides unified access to different LLM providers (OpenAI, Ollama) across all services in the application.
+This document describes the centralized LLM service that provides unified access to different LLM providers (OpenAI, Ollama, OpenRouter) across all services in the application.

 ## Overview